axvr/archive/2025/atria/wiki/Design/Hosts.md

 > now coming online (or already online) with even more now with `invokedynamic`
 > on the Java virtual machines.
 Whereas .NET focuses very much on static
 > compilation; not doing any runtime optimisations [sic. not true any more with
-> .NET Tiered Compilation] other than straight JITing and straight inlining and
+> TC and PGO] other than straight JITing and straight inlining and stuff like
-> stuff like that.
+> that.
 No HotSpot type of recompilation or things like that.
-They
+They really
-> really focus on getting the working set down [...], instead of trying to make
+> focus on getting the working set down [...], instead of trying to make it run
-> it run as fast as possible.
-They try to make it as efficient in memory usage
+> as fast as possible.
+They try to make it as efficient in memory usage and in
-> and in terms of how many pages are touched when you start up a process.
+> terms of how many pages are touched when you start up a process.
+I think
-> I think this difference is primarily caused by the fact that Java became
+> this difference is primarily caused by the fact that Java became popular on
-> popular on the server, whereas Microsoft is still focused a lot on the
+> the server, whereas Microsoft is still focused a lot on the client.
+On the
-> client.
-On the server it makes sense to spend some extra time optimising
+> server it makes sense to spend some extra time optimising your process
-> your process because it's usually a long running process, whereas on the
+> because it's usually a long running process, whereas on the client you start
-> client you start up lots of different applications and you also have
+> up lots of different applications and you also have multiuser systems.  [...]
-> multiuser systems.  [...]
-So this is why reified generics are very important,
+> So this is why reified generics are very important, because if you don't have
-> because if you don't have any HotSpot type optimisation where you can get rid
+> any HotSpot type optimisation where you can get rid of the cost of the erased
-> of the cost of the erased generics that Java has, you need real generics to
-> get rid of that cost.
+> generics that Java has, you need real generics to get rid of that cost.
 >
 > — Jeroen Frijters, 2019, [Inspiration from the Other Side](https://www.youtube.com/watch?v=ETg8oRXXhD8)

 > Java has a lot of security vulnerabilities [...].  .NET also has its share,
 > but they have an interesting concept here and I think Java can learn from